Phooba/Phooba/README.md

 - 👋 Hi, I’m @Phooba
-- 👀 I’m interested in Python and C# programming
+- 👀 I’m interested in learning more about scripting
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning PowerShell

 <!---
 Phooba/Phooba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.